-Our new aurora forecast will let you know, up to 3 days in advance, what your chances are of seeing the northern lights where you are.
+Our aurora forecast will let you know, up to 3 days in advance, the activity of the northern lights where you are.
 Check out the aurora forecast under the "Nearby" tab and see if there is aurora activity in your area.

 KP index and geomagnetic latitude